 Keywords: false memory, list learning, information recall, memory retrieval

 The subject of false memories has long been a topic of contention, debate, and fascination in the field of psychology research.
-At various points in history, this subject has also made its way into the general public discourse as well, specifically in those cases where the reliability of memory was called into question.
-For instance, this has taken place when serious allegations were brought forth decades after the events supposedly took place.
-These cases were involved with the topic of false memories as they relied on and were centered around the subjective memories of the individuals who claimed to have experienced these events firsthand.A recent example of such a case that forced itself to the forefront of public discussion was the accusation brought forth against Brett Kavanaugh who was announced as the nominee to the Supreme Court of the United States in 2018.
+At various points in history, this subject has also made its way into the general public discourse as well, specifically in those cases where the reliability of memory had been called into question.
+Specifically, this has most often taken place when serious allegations were brought forth decades after the events supposedly took place.
+These cases were involved with the topic of false memories as they relied on and were centered around the subjective memories of the individuals who claimed to have experienced the events in question firsthand.A recent example of such a case that forced itself to the forefront of public discussion was the accusation brought forth against Brett Kavanaugh who was announced as the nominee to the Supreme Court of the United States in 2018.
 As reported by Re (2018), Mr. Kavanaugh was accused by Christine Blasey Ford of allegedly sexually assaulted her in 1982.
-Given the fact that nearly four decades have passed since these supposed events took place, it could only be regarded as a case inexorably linked to the reliability of memory and the potential prevalence of false memories.
+Given the fact that nearly four decades have passed since those supposed events took place, the incident could only be regarded as a case inexorably linked to the reliability of memory and the potential prevalence of false memories.
 The common preconception surrounding memory has been the belief that memory was generally accurate and reliable, especially in the case of particularly salient events.
-However, numerous studies that have been conducted in the field of psychology have cast some doubt on whether memory was genuinely as consistently reliable as it was commonly believed to be.
+However, numerous studies that have been conducted in the field of psychology have cast considerable doubt on whether memory was as consistently reliable as it was commonly believed to be.
 Moreover, it has been remarked in the research of Roediger and McDermott (1995) that “when people know that their accuracy in recollecting cannot be verified, they may even be more easily led to remember events that never happened than they are in the lab” (p.
 812).

 As mentioned prior, the phenomenon of false memory has long been studied by researchers working in the field of psychology.
-Likely one of the first to study false memory in an experimental fashion was Bartlett who had participants read a folktale titled “The War of the Ghosts” and asked them to repeatedly recount what occurred in the story (Roediger and McDermott, 1995, p.803).
-His results showed that with repeated reproductions of the original story, the recollection of it became increasingly distorted by the subjects.
-Significantly, Bartlett noted a difference between reproductive and recollective memory where the former refers to accurate duplication of original material into memory and its subsequent retrieval and where the latter refers to the “active process of filling in missing elements while remembering” (Roediger and McDermott, 1995, p.803).
-After Bartlett’s seminal research, many follow-up studies followed his lead in presenting study participants with story-based passages and examining the frequency with which false memories occurred in these experiments.
-However, this was not the universal approach and Underwood serves as one of the notable exceptions to this story-focused method of examining false memory (Roediger and McDermott, 1995, p.803).
+Likely one of the first psychologists to study false memory in an experimental fashion was Bartlett who had participants read a folktale titled “The War of the Ghosts” and asked them to repeatedly recount what occurred in the story (Roediger and McDermott, 1995, p.803).
+His results showed that with repeated reproductions of the original story, the recollection of the story became increasingly distorted by the subjects.
+Significantly, Bartlett noted a difference between reproductive and recollective memory where the former referred to accurate duplication of original material into memory and its subsequent retrieval, whereas the latter referred to the “active process of filling in missing elements while remembering” (Roediger and McDermott, 1995, p.803).
+After Bartlett’s seminal research, many follow-up studies followed his lead in presenting study participants with story-based passages and examining the frequency with which false memories occurred.
+However, this was not the universal approach and Underwood's research served as one of the notable exceptions to this story-based approach to examining false memory (Roediger and McDermott, 1995, p.803).
 A different experimenter who utilized the list learning paradigm in examining the phenomenon was Deese who tested his subjects’ recollection of word lists.
-Deese wanted to determine how often participants would recall words that were not actually present in the word lists that they were given and created 36 lists with 12 words each to test how often this phenomenon would occur (Roediger and McDermott, 1995, p.804).
+Deese wanted to determine how often participants would recall words that were not actually present in the word lists that they were given and created 36 lists that consisted of 12 words each in order to test how often this phenomenon would occur (Roediger and McDermott, 1995, p.804).
 The study conducted by Roediger and McDermott set forth to replicate and extend Deese’s experiment.
 Their study was composed of two experiments, the first of which replicated the Deese study.

 The first experiment set forth to prove that if common members of categories were omitted from a list, and that list was presented without those items, that false recall of the omitted items would occur (Smith et al., 2000, p.
 388).
-In other words, if a list were to be presented to subjects without its most common element, the subjects would recall the list with the omitted item as if it were never removed.
+In other words, if a list were to be presented to subjects without its most common element, it was hypothesized by the researchers that the subjects would recall the list with the omitted item as if it were never removed.
 In setting up for the experiment, the researchers generated nine lists from Rosch’s semantic category study with 15 items per category with the most typical item omitted (Smith et al., 2000, p.
 388).
-The researchers predicted that intrusions would occur frequently and therefore the phenomenon of false memory would be demonstrated in this experiment.
+The researchers predicted that intrusions would occur frequently and therefore the phenomenon of false memory would be demonstrated.
 Following the initial presentation of the lists, participants were instructed to recall the items on the list.
-The result of the experiment showed that critical intrusions did indeed occur at high frequencies, that they occurred more frequently in the case of greater delays between initial presentation and testing, and that the correlation between the frequency with which intrusion occurred and the output dominance of the intruded word was r=.72 (Smith et al., 2000, p.
+The results showed that critical intrusions did indeed occur at high frequencies, that they occurred more frequently in the case of greater delays between initial presentation and testing, and that the correlation between the frequency with which an intrusion occurred and the output dominance of the intruded word was r=.72 (Smith et al., 2000, p.
 389).
-In other words, the researchers found a positive correlation between the rate of intrusion and the output dominance of the intruding word.
+Therefore, the researchers found a positive correlation between the rate of intrusion and the output dominance of the intruding word.

-Following this experiment, Smith et al. (2000) carried out a second experiment that was designed to observe the effects of gradation in order to determine the interaction between high, medium, and low output dominance items and their respective rates of intrusion; hypothesizing that high output dominance items would be falsely recalled more frequently.
+Following this experiment, Smith et al. (2000) carried out a second experiment that was designed to observe the effects of gradation in order to determine the interaction between high, medium, and low output dominance items and their respective rates of intrusion, hypothesizing that high output dominance items would be falsely recalled more frequently.
 The result of this experiment confirmed this and showed that items that were higher in typicality and output dominance were indeed recalled more often than items that were lower in typicality and output dominance (Smith et al., 2000, p.
 390).
-However, it was also determined through statistical analysis of these results that the rate of recall was more closely related to the output dominance of a given item rather than its typicality.
-In short, they concluded that the rate of recall, both accurate and false, depended on how easily the word came to mind – a concept that they defined as retrieval fluency (Smith et al., 2000, p.
+However, it was also determined through statistical analysis that the rate of recall was more closely related to the output dominance of a given item rather than its typicality.
+Thus, the researchers concluded that the rate of recall, both accurate and false, depended on how easily the word came to mind – a concept that they defined as retrieval fluency (Smith et al., 2000, p.
 391).

-Finally, in their third experiment, the researchers wanted to demonstrate that the rate of false recall of items would be correlated with the output dominance of those items (Smith et al., 2000, p.
+Finally, in their third experiment, the researchers aimed to demonstrate that the rate of false recall of items would be correlated with the output dominance of those items (Smith et al., 2000, p.
 392).
 In other words, the items that would be falsely recalled the least would be the ones with the lowest output dominance and vice versa.
-Following the experiment, this was found to be the case wherein the items with higher output dominance were recalled more often than those lower in output dominance (Smith et al., 2000, p.
+This was found to be the case as the items with higher output dominance were recalled more often than those lower in output dominance (Smith et al., 2000, p.
 393).
 Moreover, the researchers also collected the rates of confidence reported by the subjects and these data showed that the study participants were completely confident that they were correct in claiming that the omitted items were presented to them prior as often as 48% of the time (Smith et al., 2000, p.
 393).

 All three experiments conducted by Smith et al. (2000) further demonstrated evidence for the existence of false memories in categorized list recall.
 These experiments showed that intrusions happened often, that they occurred with greater frequencies with increased delay between presentation and testing, and that priming also increased how often intrusions occurred.
 The results also showed that the output dominance of an item also could play an important role in both false and accurate recall of that item (Smith et al., 2000, p.
 395).
 The findings of these experiments were in line with the previous research conducted on this topic.

 It was a fact of note that the category lists generated for the two experiments discussed above were based on older category norm tools.
-A study conducted by van Overschelde, Rawson, and Dunlosky (2004) hypothesized that these older tools had become ill-suited for contemporary usage due to changing social norms and social knowledge and consequently needed to be brought up-to-date.
+A study conducted by van Overschelde, Rawson, and Dunlosky (2004) hypothesized that these older tools had become ill-suited for contemporary usage due to changing societal norms and social knowledge and consequently needed to be brought up-to-date.
 In order to do this, the researchers expanded and improved the frequently-used Battig and Montague category norms (van Overschelde, Rawson, & Dunlosky, 2004, p.
 289).
-They gathered 600 study participants all of whom were undergraduates and presented them with 70 categories which were modified to reflect methodological changes (van Overschelde et al., 2004, p.290).
+The researchers gathered 600 undergraduate study participants and presented them with 70 categories that were modified to reflect the aforementioned methodological changes (van Overschelde et al., 2004, p.290).
 The subjects were instructed to generate as many responses as possible to the category cues that they were given.
-The results of this were analyzed by the researchers in order to calculate the generational stability of the terms, among other factors.
-The results confirmed their hypothesis and indicated that the knowledge of category membership had changed significantly for many of the categories that were used in the Battig and Montague category norm tool since 1969 which was when that tool was developed (van Overschelde et al., 2004, p.295).
+The results were analyzed by the researchers in order to calculate the generational stability of the terms, amongst other factors.
+The results confirmed their hypothesis and indicated that the knowledge of category membership had changed significantly for many of the categories that were used in the Battig and Montague category norm tool since 1969, the year that that tool was developed (van Overschelde et al., 2004, p.295).
 The researchers consequently concluded that there was a genuine need to use “up-to-date norms in psychological research” (van Overschelde et al., 2004, p.295).

 University students enrolled in two sections of a senior laboratory course in cognitive psychology participated in the study.
 There were 22 students in section 1 and 24 students in section 2, for a total of 46 participants in the study.
-Subjects were not compensated for their participation as they took part as a mandatory course exercise.
+Subjects were not compensated for their participation as they took part in the study as part of a mandatory course exercise.